ros-navigation/docs.nav2.org/docs/community/maintainer_docs/distribution_syncs.md

 Once the PR is merged, we can release the changes to the distribution.
 Create a release of the same version as the `package.xml` files targeting the `<distro>` branch.
-Then, follow [Steve’s Bloom Release Guide](https://gist.github.com/SteveMacenski/1c321d1c9edca096ae4d763d8327c2ee) to perform the bloom release.
+Then, follow [Steve's Bloom Release Guide](https://gist.github.com/SteveMacenski/1c321d1c9edca096ae4d763d8327c2ee) to perform the bloom release.